Weeds and mowing

 • Traffic hazards, weed clearance, signal faults and emergencies 1800 018 313

-If you see weeds on any of our residential reserves, please notify us.
+If you have concerns about uncontrolled weeds on residential reserves, please notify us.

 Lodge a request for weed removal